How to Convert Japanese Delivery Notes to Excel

 • Source file and page

-For that reason, line-item output is often more useful than one row per document.
-One line per item lets the spreadsheet preserve quantities, pack sizes, and product descriptions in a way that receiving teams can review directly.
-Document-level fields such as supplier name, delivery note number, and delivery date can simply repeat on each row.
-The result is easier to filter, audit, and match later.
+Line-item output is usually more useful than one row per document.
+One line per item lets the spreadsheet preserve quantities, pack sizes, and product descriptions in a way receiving teams can review directly; document-level fields such as supplier name, delivery note number, and delivery date simply repeat on each row.
+Source file and page on every row make the sheet trustworthy: when a quantity looks wrong, AP can jump back to the exact page instead of searching through a stack of Japanese PDFs by hand.

 The Japanese document details that trip up generic OCR